Katla is Coming

 The present volcanic response is among the longest known in historic times but monitoring of ground deformation and seismicity does not reveal any signs of reawakening.
 But alarmingly, there are signs of high activity beneath Katla caldera – a possible sign of an impending eruption.
 This should prompt extensive high-level contingency planning across Europe, as Katla has the potential to be much more damaging than Eyjafjallajökull.
-If enough material is ejected, it could even have cooling effect on the global climate for several years.
+If enough material is ejected it could even have a cooling effect on the global climate for several years.
 Last time Katla erupted was 100 years ago – is it time again?